ryanseys/node-jawbone-up/README.md

 assist in getting an `access_token` through OAuth, but once you get the token, it will apparently last for a **year**.

+A `client_secret` attribute is required if you would like to use `up.refreshToken.get()` to get new refresh tokens.
+It is not required otherwise.

 ```javascript
 var options = {
   // ** REQUIRED **